Kerakis/omenpath/README.md

-# OmenPath - MTG Collection CSV Converter
+# Omenpath - MTG Collection CSV Converter

-OmenPath is a web application that converts Magic: The Gathering collection CSV files from various apps and websites into Moxfield-compatible format.
+Omenpath is a web application that converts Magic: The Gathering collection CSV files from various apps and websites into Moxfield-compatible format.
 It uses the Scryfall API to ensure accurate card identification and data.

 ## Features